-Let’s start with a small thing that has a big impact: getting dressed in the morning.
-Yep, it’s a simple point, but you’d be surprised how many remote workers never get out of their pajamas.
-A recent UK survey found that 61% of women and 53% of men who work remotely don’t get dressed in the morning.
-While it’s tempting to stay in your cozy clothes, getting dressed in ‘real’ attire has a big impact on productivity: psychologically, shedding your pajamas and stepping into ‘work wear’ helps you get into work mode.
-You don’t have to get suited and booted… just get dressed!
+Getting dressed in the morning – it's a small act with a big impact.
+You’d be surprised how many remote workers never get out of their pyjamas; one UK survey found that 61% of women and 53% of men who work remotely don’t get dressed in the morning.
+While it’s tempting to stay in your PJs, getting dressed can have a big impact on productivity: psychologically, shedding your pyjamas and stepping into "work wear" helps you get into work mode.
+Working from home, you have the opportunity to wear clothes you actually feel comfortable in.
+While you don’t have to get suited and booted, do actually get dressed!

 Flexibility is one of the biggest perks of working remotely, but it’s easy to get carried away.
 Just because you no longer have to stick to someone else’s schedule doesn’t mean you shouldn’t create your own.
 Having a consistent routine is one of the most beneficial productivity practices going – and the beauty of it is that you can shape your schedule around how you want to spend the day.

 Maybe you like to wake up early and get a good few hours of work in before 10:00; maybe you prefer to start leisurely and catch up with emails over coffee before knuckling down.
 Either is fine, so long as you have structure.
 Set a time when you’ll wake up, start work, take lunch and finish for the day – remembering to factor in regular breaks.
 Just like getting dressed in the morning, having a set schedule helps trigger the brain and remind you that it’s time to work.